-Email Graduate Program Coordinator, Grace Fuller (gracefuller@arizona.edu) with Cat Card number in order to get keyless access to Harshbarger Building if access not granted as an undergraduate Senior.
+Email Graduate program coordinator, Grace Fuller (gracefuller@arizona.edu) with Cat Card number to get keyless access to Harshbarger Building if access was not granted as an undergraduate senior.
 Email Grace Fuller (gracefuller@arizona.edu) with preferred lab coat size so that new lab coat can be ordered.
-Take online lab safety course (See Graduate Handbook Sec.
+Take online lab safety course in EDGE Learning (See Graduate Handbook Sec.
 3.5).
 Log in with NetID and password.
-Choose "General Laboratory Chemical Safety Training."
-Submit Lab Training Certificate to Grace Fuller (gracefuller@arizona.edu).
-Due by semester end Submit Plan of Study by semester's end in GradPath (See Graduate Handbook Sec.
-4.2.4 and 5.2.2).
-SEMESTER 2 (Gra aduate Year) Deadline Benchmark / Task Done Weeks 1-5 Complete Master's Committee Appointment Form in GradPath .
-(Simply check the radio button "No" next to the question "Do you have a Master's Committee?" and submit.)
-For Environmental Engineering students only: Review defense procedures with Faculty Advisor.
+Search for "General Laboratory Chemical Safety Training" (Course ID #0000003299).
+Submit Lab Training Cert to Grace Fuller (gracefuller@arizona.edu).
+Due by Submit Plan of Study by semester's end in GradPath (See Graduate Handbook Sec. semester end 4.2.4 and 5.2.2).
+SEMESTER 2 (Gra aduate Year) Deadline Benchmark / Task Done Weeks 1-5 Complete Master's Committee Appointment Form in GradPath.
+Simply check the radio button "No" next to the question "Do you have a Master's Committee?" and submit if you are a Chemical Engineering AMP student.
+Environmental Engineering students follow instructions in Section 5.3.8 herein.
+For Environmental Engineering students only: Review defense procedures with faculty advisor.
 For Environmental Engineering students only: Determine report defense date with faculty advisor.
-2-4 weeks before defense Report drafts and finals submitted electronically to your Faculty Advisor for review.
-(Environmental Engineering) or Complete any report revisions required by your Faculty Advisor BEFORE graduation. graduation (Chemical Engineering) For Environmental Engineering students only: Provide evaluation rubric (see Graduate Handbook, Appendix A11) to each member of Report Defense Committee.
-Day of defense For Environmental Engineering students only: Make sure all members of report committee have the evaluation rubric before beginning defense For Environmental Engineering students only: Complete defense - Celebrate!
-End of semester before Make sure faculty advisor informs Grace Fuller (gracefuller@arizona.edu) that MS requirements have been successfully completed so she can register completion in GradPath. graduation Complete exit survey.
+2-4 weeks Report drafts and finals submitted electronically to your faculty advisor for review. before defense Complete any report revisions required by your faculty advisor BEFORE (Environmental graduation.
+Engineering) or For Environmental Engineering students only: Provide evaluation rubric (see graduation Graduate Handbook, Appendix A11) to each member of Report Defense (Chemical Committee.
+Engineering) Committee.
+Day of defense For Environmental Engineering students only: Make sure all members of report П bay or determine committee have the evaluation rubric before beginning defense. committee have the evaluation rushie serore segiming detense.
+For Environmental Engineering students only: Complete defense - Celebrate!
+End of Make sure faculty advisor informs Grace Fuller (gracefuller@arizona.edu) that MS semester requirements have been successfully completed so she can request completion in before GradPath. graduation Complete exit survey.
 Contact Grace Fuller (gracefuller@arizona.edu) for link to survey.
 Complete exit interview.
-Contact Dr. Farhang Shadman (shadman@erc.arizona.edu) to schedule interview.
-Turn in any (ALL) keys to Key Desk (if not remaining to complete a PhD).
+Contact Darla Chessmore (darla1120@arizona.edu) to schedule interview.
+Turn in any (ALL) keys to Key Desk or Grace Fuller in envelope with your name and Student ID number written on the outside (if not remaining to complete a PhD).
 Clean out desk and notify Grace Fuller (gracefuller@arizona.edu) that desk is clear (if not remaining to complete a PhD).
+The fortermanning to complete a rino j.